 3. Focus on integration testing

-Integration testing is a key component of quality assurance.
+e is a key component of quality assurance.
 It ensures that the systems being integrated are properly configured and connected, allowing them to work together as expected.
 This process can also be used to identify vulnerabilities in your system before they occur, enabling you to proactively address issues before they become problems—and potentially even prevent them from happening at all.

 Integration testing should be part of every project regardless of whether it’s moving from on-premise or cloud-based solutions (or some other type).
 You need to ensure that each component has been tested thoroughly before going live with your product or service.
 If there are any gaps in this process, then those gaps will likely be discovered when you start using them once they go live; worse yet, they might not even be uncovered until after deployment!

 The shift to the cloud demands that you proactively identify and address security vulnerabilities.
 Don't wait until your system is compromised, or worse yet, exploited by an attacker.
 The first step toward addressing this challenge is identifying the right tools for identifying security vulnerabilities.
 The right tools will help you define your threat model, which is then used in creating a risk-based approach that can be used across all aspects of your business operations.

 5. Prepare for the unexpected

 The unexpected can come in many forms.
 It could be a security vulnerability, performance issue, or customer issue.
 The unexpected is anything that you didn’t plan for.
 It could be anything you didn’t think about when planning your product and it may even be something that wasn't considered at all during development.

 Quality Assurance (QA) doesn't just mean testing!
 QA encompasses all things that contribute to the quality of your product—from design and development through product launch, operations support, and post-sale support.
 In short: QA starts at the beginning of the development process, not at the end!